 Illegal drug-related overdoses and deaths are a serious concern across the country.
 In British Columbia, public health officials, front-line health providers, first responders, the BC Coroners Service and law enforcement are taking a comprehensive approach to address this crisis and prevent future tragedies.

-The data are clear: opioid overdoses do not discriminate.
+The data is clear: opioid overdoses do not discriminate.
 With multiple populations in all corners of the province at risk, the response to this crisis must be comprehensive; everyone in the province has a role to play.

-Find out more about services available https://www2.gov.bc.ca/gov/content/overdose
+Find out more about reducing stigma https://www2.gov.bc.ca/gov/content/overdose/reducing-stigma